senko/dj-skeletor/README.md

 A simple sqlite3 database is configured in the settings, so no additional configuration is needed to start hacking right away.
 South is used for schema migrations.

+### Sentry

+Sentry is used in the integrated setup, ie. as an app inside the Django project.
+This makes things simpler when starting.
+When the project grows, or if you have several apps you need to monitor, consider switching to running Sentry in Client/Server mode.